- Companies of the Group

 Mr. Beaudoin studied Business Administration at Collège Jean-de-Brébeuf and Industrial Relations at McGill University in Montréal.
 He joined the Bombardier group in 1985 and held the positions of President and Chief Operating Officer of Bombardier Aerospace from 2001 to 2008, and Executive Vice-President of Bombardier Inc. from 2004 to 2008.
 He was also President of Bombardier Business Aircraft and President and Chief Operating Officer of Bombardier Recreational Products.

 Mr. Beaudoin was Co-Chair of the 2011 Centraide of Greater Montreal fundraising campaign.

 Director since 2011

-Mr. Coutu is President and Chief Executive Officer of Canadian Oil Sands Limited and Chairman of Syncrude Canada Ltd., one of Canada’s largest oil sands projects.
-Prior to joining Canadian Oil Sands, Mr. Coutu was Senior Vice-President and Chief Financial Officer of Gulf Canada Resources Limited.
+Mr. Coutu is a company director.
+From 2001 to January 1, 2014, he was President and Chief Executive Officer of Canadian Oil Sands Limited and Chairman of Syncrude Canada Ltd. Mr. Coutu was previously Senior Vice-President and Chief Financial Officer of Gulf Canada Resources Limited.
 He has more than 30 years of experience in the energy sector, primarily focused in the areas of corporate finance, investment banking, mining, and oil and gas exploration and development.

-Mr. Coutu is a director of Great-West Lifeco and its wholly owned subsidiaries, Great-West Life and Canada Life.
+Mr. Coutu is a director of Great-West Lifeco, Great-West Life, London Life, Canada Life Financial and Canada Life.
 He is also a director of Brookfield Asset Management Inc.

 He holds a Bachelor of Science (Honours) in Geology from the University of Waterloo and an MBA from the University of Western Ontario.
 Mr. Coutu is a member of the Association of Professional Engineers, Geologists and Geophysicists (APEGGA) and a member of the Canadian Council of Chief Executives.